 Our integrated business model provides us distinct competitive advantages, using our key resources and relationships to convert raw materials into innovative and sustainable packaging and paper solutions for our customers.

-Our strategy Page 24-25 Our business model is grounded by our culture and values and driven by our purpose and strategy to create sustainable value today and into the future for the benefit of our stakeholders.
+Our business model is grounded by our culture and values and driven by our purpose and strategy to create sustainable value today and into the future for the benefit of our stakeholders.
 See how it all connects in the Mondi Way.